Health, Migration and Violence in Southern Africa

 JOHANNESBURG, SOUTH AFRICA

 Background: Recognising a recent growth in academic interest in the complex social and political significance of human corporeality, the British Academy International Partnership between the University of Edinburgh, UK and the University of the Witwatersrand, South Africa, aims to explore how a focus on the transformations of human forms and substances can offer new ways to investigate how violence, migration and health are linked in the lives of people across the Southern African region.
-After the success of our first workshop in Johannesburg in April 2012, we invite applicants to participate in the second of three workshops taking place as part of the “Transforming Bodies: Health, Migration and Violence in Southern Africa” research partnership.
+After the success of our first workshop in Johannesburg in April 2012, and the second in Edinburgh in September 2013, selection is now in process for the final workshop taking place as part of the “Transforming Bodies: Health, Migration and Violence in Southern Africa” research partnership.
 Between 2012 and 2014, the partnership seeks to bring together emerging and established scholars working in a range of disciplines in the Humanities and Social Sciences across the Southern African region, in order to generate new comparative and theoretical approaches towards understanding the changing significance of human corporeality across the region, and to expand writing, editing and publishing capacity among participants.